MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsBatchTeamsDeployment.md

 To learn more, see [Deploy Teams at scale for frontline workers](https://docs.microsoft.com/microsoft-365/frontline/deploy-teams-at-scale).

 ## EXAMPLES

 ### EXAMPLE 1
 ```
 Get-CsBatchTeamsDeployment -OrchestrationId "My-Orchestration-Id"
 ```
-This command provides the status of specified batch deployment orchestrationId.
+This command provides the status of the specified batch deployment orchestrationId.

 ## PARAMETERS

 ### OrchestrationId
-This ID is generated when a batch deployment is submitted with New-CsBatchTeamsDeployment cmdlet.
+This ID is generated when a batch deployment is submitted with the New-CsBatchTeamsDeployment cmdlet.

 ```yaml
 Type: String